Please enter a destination

 Today you will make a day trip to Kamakura (1hr), the former de facto capital of Japan as the seat of the Shogunate during the Kamakura Period (1185–1333).
 At that time Kamakura was the largest city in the world.
 The Kamkura of today however, is a small, sleepy seaside town with numerous temples, shrines and other attractions.
 With your local guide, you will visit Kotokuin Temple, home to the Daibutsu, a giant bronze Buddha that stands (or rather, sits) 13.35m high.
 Dating from the 12th century, Tsurugaoka Hachimangu Shrine is the spiritual heart of Kamakura and one of its most popular attractions.
 The shrine was originally founded by Minamoto Yoriyoshi in 1063, then enlarged and moved to its present site by Minamoto Yoritomo, the first shogun of the Kamakura government, in 1180.
 The shrine was dedicated to Hachiman, the Shinto god of war and patron of the Minamoto family.
 Hasedera Temple is a temple of the Jodo sect, which is most famous for its statue of Kannon, the goddess of mercy.
 The statue shows Kannon with eleven heads, each representing a characteristic of the goddess.
 The 9.18 meter tall, gilded wooden statue is regarded as one of the largest wooden sculptures in Japan.
 You will also visit Kosokuji Temple and have time for shopping on Komachi Street.
 Today's tour includes a private guide and makes use of Japan's efficient public transit system.

 This afternoon explore Tokyo’s shitamachi (downtown).
 Our image of Tokyo is usually that of a super-modern metropolis but suburbs like Yanaka, which was miraculously spared the carnage of the Allied bombings in World War II, still preserve a nostalgic atmosphere.
 Part of its charm today lies in this sense of being hidden.
 Visit old temples and shrines, one of Tokyo’s oldest Buddhist cemeteries as well as traditional shops selling Japanese paper and sweets, and soak in the atmosphere of pre-war Tokyo.
 Take a look at what life in this area used to be like in the Shitamachi Museum, located in Ueno Park.
 One of the most popular parks for hanami (cherry blossom parties) in Tokyo, Ueno Park was originally part of Kaneiji Temple, which used to be one of the city's largest and wealthiest temples and a family temple of the ruling Tokugawa clan during the Edo Period.
 Your guide will take you on a stroll to show you the many attractions that enrich this large park.
 Last stop for the day is Ueno’s Ameyoko-cho, a busy market street underneath the train lines.
 Originally the site of a black market after World War II, this bustling market is the last of its kind in Tokyo, and is filled with shops and stalls selling various products such as fresh fish, dried food, and spices.
 At one of the many open air restaurants under the train tracks, you can stop for a cold drink and a yakitori (grilled chicken skewer).
+End the tour in Ueno.
 Please note that with this tour you will have a private guide, but rather than travelling by private vehicle, you will make use of Tokyo’s efficient local transit system.

 Meet your driver for a train station transfer with a private vehicle and assistant.

 Transfer by train from Tokyo to Hiroshima.
+The train ride is approximately 5 hours.

 The Hiroshima Sheraton is located directly opposite the Japan Rail train station.
 After exiting your train, please follow the Sheraton signage to reach your hotel.
 This is a very short walk, and done easily on your own, so no guide service has been included.